f5devcentral/kojot-acme/README.md

 ### An ACMEv2 client utility function for integration and advanced features on the F5 BIG-IP

-*Major Updates May 09, 2025 - See updates section at bottom for changes*
+*Major Updates May 08, 2026 - See updates section at bottom for changes*

-*Minor Updates December 17, 2025 - See updates section at bottom for changes*

 This project defines a set of utility functions for the [Dehydrated](https://github.com/dehydrated-io/dehydrated) ACMEv2 client, supporting direct integration with F5 BIG-IP, and including additional advanced features: